 The Fronius BYD solution works in a blackout.
 Don’t take that for granted if you look at cheaper battery options.
 But in a blackout, we need to automatically disconnect your home from the grid.
 (You don’t want your battery to be powering all the homes in your neighbourhood.
 Nor do you want to fry the poor bloke who’s trying to fix the fallen power lines.)

 Let’s compare Fronius with Sungrow.
 Sungrow has slightly different methods to ensure you don’t fry the linesman:

 Sungrow has an inbuilt automatic switch (a contactor) to disconnect your home from the grid.
 This means your household backup circuits continually run through the Sungrow inverter.
 In a blackout, Sungrow’s internal contact opens to disconnect your backup circuits from the grid.
 As soon as it disconnects from the grid, the inverter will form its own grid (using your stored battery energy) and continue to operate.
 The changeover takes less than 20 milliseconds.
 That’s an unnoticeable power interruption for lights.
 However, that doesn’t mean you have an “uninterruptable power supply” or UPS for your home office.
 In our tests, the Sungrow 20ms changeover time is long enough to crash a computer.

-Fronius relies on an external contactor to disconnect the home from the grid.
-The inverter needs to verify that the third party contractor has safely operated.
+Fronius relies on an external contractor to disconnect the home from the grid.
+The inverter needs to verify that the third-party contractor has safely operated.
 The Fronius spec sheet says that you’ll be without power for 90 seconds, but my tests show the changeover time only takes about 40 seconds.
 Are 40 seconds really that long to go without power?
 Keep in mind your computer will crash either way.
-Take your choice: batteryless backup (Fronius)- or a 20 millisecond changeover time (Sungrow).
+Take your choice: batteryless backup (Fronius)- or a 20-millisecond changeover time (Sungrow).